BirthdayResearch/jellyfishsdk/website/docs/jellyfish/api/blockchain.md

 ## getMempoolInfo

-Returns details on the active state of the TX memory pool.o
+Returns details on the active state of the TX memory pool.

 ```ts="client.blockchain.getMempoolInfo"
 interface blockchain {